Illustration of a first aid go bag

 Having first aid materials immediately on hand can help you focus on safely getting your pet the help they need.
 If you have an evacuation kit for your pet (and we always recommend you do), it’s a great idea to include these pet first aid supplies in their go bag.

-A dog getting its paw wrapped with blue gauze
+A dog getting it's leg wrapped

 Keep a hard copy of veterinary contact information in your kit